 If all that wasn’t enough, you still get a high-quality antenna that can reach 50 Ohms of impedance.
 That means you get fantastic sound quality and reach, so your communication limits get even better.

-Considering the buttons, the screen, the tons of features, reach, frequencies, and power – this is easily one of the best ham radios you can get.
+Considering the buttons, the screen, the tons of features, reach, frequencies, and power – this is easily one of the top ham radios you can get.

 - Unbeatable 50W of power output